 Haley Casey, Associate Editor

-Jessica Mitchell, Assistant Editor
+Jessica Mitchell, Associate Editor

 Jessica joined the editorial staff in 2017, and loves working for impactful magazines.
 She moved from Pennsylvania, her lifelong home, to Kansas, and quickly fell in love with the small towns and open skies — though she does miss the Pennsylvania mountains.
 Outside of editing, you can find Jessica hunkered in the library, binging on animated movies, wandering the Kansas trails, tinkering on the piano, or brewing tea by the liter.